folbricht/tpmk/README.md

 [![GoDoc](https://godoc.org/github.com/folbricht/tpmk?status.svg)](https://godoc.org/github.com/folbricht/tpmk)

 This toolkit strives to simplify common tasks around key and certificates involving TPM2.
-It also provides the tools necessary to make use of keys in the module for TLS connections in Go.
+It also provides the tools necessary to make use of keys in the module for TLS connections and OpenPGP in Go.
 It does not attempt to provide a feature-rich interface to support all possible use-cases and features. tpmk consists of a Go library and a tool with a simple interface.
 It currently provides:

 - Generating RSA/SHA256 primary keys in the TPM and exporting the public key
 - Generating x509 certificates and signing with a (file) CA
-- Writing of arbirary data to NV storage - intended to be used to store certificates
+- Writing of arbitrary data to NV storage - intended to be used to store certificates
 - Creating SSH certificates for keys in the TPM
+- Generating OpenPGP public keys based on RSA keys in the TPM
+- OpenPGP Signing and Decryption

 A range of features and options are **not** available at this point, but may be implemented in the future.
 Suggestions and contributions are welcome.